THEATRE

 Love Speaks;

-the Story of Hildegard of Bingen
+A Story of Hildegard of Bingen

 An interactive, site responsive and portable outdoor work of story and song, ritual and community engagement.
 Using Hildegard of Bingen as a mouthpiece, stories and songs are shared in response to audience prompts or offerings.
 Including Ritual and a central design element that transforms from a fire to a dress.